adam-watkins/picom/README.md

 ## Documentation

 The documentation for raiven was created with mkdocs-material.

+The documentation is hosted in https://raiven.qurit.ca

 To test the documentation locally:
 ```bash
 cd docs/en
 python mkdocs serve